How to Evaluate Behavioral Models: Formalizing an Ideal Loss Function

-As above, though, Distributional Propriety is insufficient when the model class is misspecified.
-In this case, it is necessary to prefer predictions that are clearly closer to the true data-generating distribution, accurately reflecting improvements even away from the optimum.
-We capture this intuition with a second alignment axiom, which we refer to as distributional Pareto-alignment. \begin{axiom}[Distributional Pareto-Alignment (DPA)] For all predictions $f, g \in \Delta(A)$, and all $n \ge 1$, $p \in \Delta(A)$, \begin{kequation*} f \succ_p g \implies \E_{y \sim p^n}\Obj(f, y) < \E_{y \sim p^n}\Obj(g, y). \end{kequation*} \end{axiom}
+As above, though, Sample Propriety is insufficient for interpretable models.
+In this case, it is necessary to prefer predictions that are clearly closer to the empirical distribution, accurately reflecting improvements even away from the optimum.
+We capture this intuition with a second alignment axiom, which we refer to as Sample Pareto-Alignment. \begin{axiom}[Sample Pareto-Alignment (SPA)] For all predictions $f, g \in \Delta(A)$ and sampled datasets $y \in \Datasets(A)$, \begin{kequation*} f \succ_{\bar p(y)} g \implies \Obj(f, y) < \Obj(g,y). \end{kequation*} \end{axiom} In the same way as DPA implies DP, SPA implies SP.

-In the same way as SPA implies SP, DPA implies DP.
-A similar axiom was proposed by \citet{Lambert2008} under the name ``accuracy-rewarding''.
-There is only one difference: in their setting, a prediction is a vector in $\R^d$, containing independent predictions for $d$ different summary statistics of the dataset.
-Because our predictions lie on the simplex, they are not independent in this way: e.g., predicting that one action has a probability of 1 constrains the predictions for all other actions to be 0.

 \longver{